plncmm/PLN-CMM-at-MentalRiskES/README.md

 Repository associated with the participation of the PLN CMM group at MentalRiskES.

 ## Data
-First, obtain the raw data from the server with the following command
+First, obtain the raw data from the server with the following command in the src/data folder:
 ```
-python src/data/make_dataset.py
+python make_dataset.py
 ```

 Then, use the following Script to obtain text classification format:
 ```
-python src/data/format_data.py
+python format_data.py
 ```